Rekk-e/webtronics_test_task/README.md

 ## Description

 For data management, the PostgreSQL DBMS is used in conjunction with SQLAlchemy.
-The application includes an OAuth 2.0 authorization and registration form.
+The application includes an OAuth 2.0 authentication and registration form.
 Redis is used to cache user reactions to posts.

 ## Getting Started